Congress Proposes Major GLBA Update: Preemption Possible?

 What the GUARD Act Means for the Mortgage Industry

-GLBA's privacy framework is over 25 years old, and GUARD reflects a meaningful modernization.
-The bill introduces new obligations that go beyond what current GLBA requires.
-Mortgage companies should pay close attention to the following:
+GLBA's privacy framework is over 25 years old, and GUARD would significantly alter requirements as currently contemplated.
+Mortgage companies should pay close attention, including to the following:

 New Consumer Rights.
 Current and former customers gain expanded rights.
-Current customers can request access to their NPI and a list of third parties to whom it has been disclosed.
-Former customers—think paid-off borrowers—gain a new right to request deletion of their data, subject to legal retention requirements.
-Mortgage servicers, who often hold borrower data for years after loan payoff, will need to stand up entirely new processes to handle these requests.
+Current customers could request access to their NPI and a list of third parties to whom it has been disclosed.
+Former customers - think paid-off borrowers - could gain a right to request deletion of their data, subject to legal retention requirements.
+Mortgage servicers, who often hold borrower data for years after loan payoff, would need to stand up processes to handle these requests.

 Opt-In for Sensitive Data.
-Financial institutions must now obtain affirmative consumer consent before collecting or disclosing sensitive NPI, which is defined to include health information, biometric data, precise geolocation data, and certain demographic information.
-The existing opt-out framework is not enough for these categories.
+Financial institutions would need to obtain affirmative consumer consent before collecting or disclosing sensitive NPI, defined to include health information, biometric data, precise geolocation data, and certain demographic information.
+The existing opt-out framework would not be enough for these categories.

 Limits on Data Aggregators.
-Before using a consumer's login credentials to access their financial account, financial data aggregators and third parties must provide specific disclosures and give consumers an opportunity to opt out.
-This provision directly affects fintech integrations increasingly common in mortgage origination.
+Before using a consumer's login credentials to access their financial account, financial data aggregators and third parties would need to provide specific disclosures and give consumers an opportunity to opt out.
+This provision directly could affect fintech integrations increasingly common in mortgage origination.

-Enhanced Privacy Notices.
-Notices to consumers must now include information on AI use in data processing, data retention practices, and whether NPI is shared with China, Iran, North Korea, or Russia.
+Modified Privacy Notices.
+Notices to consumers would include information on AI use in data processing, data retention practices, and whether NPI is shared with China, Iran, North Korea or Russia.

 National Preemption: A Potential Compliance Win